 Service connection and location

-- Water Corporation will endeavour to provide a standard 20mm potable water supply service connection (20 litres per minute) within 10 working days of payment of associated fees and charges.
+- Water Corporation will endeavour to provide a standard 20mm potable water supply service connection (20 litres per minute) within 10 business days of payment of associated fees and charges.
 Larger services may take longer to install due to factors such as customer requirements, special equipment, pipe network shutdowns and traffic management.

 - Unless stated otherwise in the Water Corporation Water Services Licence, the standard level of service is outlined below: